hashicorp/consul/README.md

 will be returned.
 Each query should also show up in the log.

 Serve the (NSEC) DNSSEC-signed `example.org` on port 1053, with errors and logging sent to stdout.
-Allow zone transfers to everybody, but specically mention 1 IP address so that CoreDNS can send notifies to it.
+Allow zone transfers to everybody, but specifically mention 1 IP address so that CoreDNS can send notifies to it.

 ~~~ txt